jsta/blogdown2/content/rarepapers.md

 title: "Rare Papers"
 ---

-This list is contains some citations for which I possess a pdf copy but are otherwise unavailable from a publisher or university library in digital form:
+This list contains some citations for which I have a digital copy but are otherwise unavailable (in digital form) from a commercial publisher or university library:

 Admiraal, W., 1984.
 The ecology of estuarine sediment-inhabiting diatoms.
 Progress in phycological research, pp.269-322.